JeremyTsaii/Tabulate/README.md

 To open the tabs saved within a session, click on the corresponding session row.

-To edit a sessino name, click on the blue pencil icon at the right side of the session.
+To edit a session name, click on the blue pencil icon at the right side of the session.

 To delete a session from Tabulate, click on the red trashcan icon at the right side of the session.